zyedidia/eget/man/eget.md

   SHA-256 checksum of the downloaded asset matches the one contained in that file, and abort installation if a mismatch occurs.

+  When installing an executable, Eget will place it in the current directory by default.
+If the environment variable **`EGET_BIN`** is non-empty, Eget will place the executable in that directory.
+The `--to` flag may also be used to customize the install location.

   The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.